spacemeshos/smapp-lite/TestCases.md

 4. Check that the file selection dialog allows the user to select a wallet file.
 5. Ensure that only valid wallet file types can be selected (i.e., .json).
 6. Ensure the "Setup password" page is visible and meets all the requirements described in the [Password Setup Page](#password-setup-page)
-7. Verify the "Import wallet" button throws an error if no file is selected or password field is empty.
+7. Verify the "Import wallet" button throws an error if no file is selected or the password field is empty.
-8. Ensure the "Import wallet" button func is enabled only when a file is selected and the password field is filled.
+8. Ensure the "Import wallet" button function is enabled only when a file is selected and the password field is filled.
 9. Verify that clicking the "Import wallet" button with a valid wallet file and correct password successfully imports the wallet.
 10. Ensure the user is navigated to the wallet dashboard or success confirmation page upon successful wallet import.
 11. Verify behavior when an invalid wallet file type is selected.
-12. Ensure an appropriate error message is shown on invalid file.
+12. Ensure an appropriate error message is shown on an invalid file.
 13. Verify behavior when the wrong password is entered for the selected wallet file.
 14. Ensure an appropriate error message is shown on the incorrect.
 15. Check behavior when clicking "Import wallet" with the password field empty.
-16. Ensure an appropriate error message is shown on empty password.
+16. Ensure an appropriate error message is shown on the empty password.
 17. Check behavior when clicking "Import wallet" without selecting a wallet file.
 18. Ensure an appropriate error message is shown on no file selection.
 19. Verify behavior when the user opens the file selection dialog but cancels the selection.